XFML Core — eXchangeable Faceted Metadata Language

 Occurrencestrength indicates how strong you believe in your indexing of that particular topic to that particular page.

-Occurrencestrenght is a whole number from 1 to infinity.
+Occurrencestrength is a whole number from 1 to infinity.
 An occurrencestrength of 1 means you have complete confidence in your indexing: you have indexed it yourself, manually.
 Higher numbers mean less confidence.
 If you reuse indexing work of others, you will generally add one (+1) to the occurrencestrength: your confidence in the indexing decreases (since you didn't do it yourself).
-In this way, occurrencestrenght also serves as an indicator of degrees of separation to the source of indexing.
+In this way, occurrencestrength also serves as an indicator of degrees of separation to the source of indexing.

 3.9 Connecting topics concept